The Big Tease

 The Big Tease is a 1999 American comedy film starring Craig Ferguson, directed by Kevin Allen, and written by Ferguson and Sacha Gervasi.
+The cast includes Frances Fisher, Mary McCormack, Chris Langham, and David Rasche.
+The film follows a Scottish hairdresser who comes to Hollywood to compete in an international hairdressing contest.
+Drew Carey, Caitlyn Jenner, David Hasselhoff, and John Paul DeJoria appear in cameo roles.
+The Big Tease premiered at the Chicago International Film Festival on October 15, 1999.
+It received a limited release in North American theaters on January 28, 2000.

 Plot

-Ferguson plays Crawford Mackenzie, a Scottish hairdresser who, while being filmed as part of a fly-on-the-wall BBC documentary, is invited to the World Hairdresser International Federation annual contest.
-The documentary team (with Chris Langham playing the interviewer) follows Crawford to L.A., where he discovers that his invitation is to be a member of the audience rather than a competitor.
+Crawford Mackenzie is a gay Scottish hairdresser who, while being filmed as part of a fly-on-the-wall BBC documentary, is invited to the World Hairdresser International Federation annual contest.
+The documentary team follows Crawford to L.A., where he discovers that his invitation is to be a member of the audience rather than a competitor.
 He eventually weasels his way into the contest and produces the greatest creation of his career.